Skip to Main Content

 February 24, 2022

-Bessie Coleman (born 1892 Atlanta, TX, died 1926 Jacksonville,FL) , according to, womenshistory.org, Coleman paved the way for women, African-Americans, as well as Native Americans in aviation by being the first in all those categories to hold a pilots license.
+Bessie Coleman (born 1892 Atlanta, TX, died 1926 Jacksonville,FL) , according to, womenshistory.org, Coleman paved the way for women, African-Americans, as well as Native Americans in aviation by being the first in all those categories to hold a pilot's license.

 BHM Profile: Bessie Coleman